The safety of our patients and staff is our top priority.

 To minimize the contact with surfaces and administrative staff, we have installed touchless credit card processing, Apple pay, Samsung pay and other touchless devices such as faucets, soap dispensers, and disinfectant dispensers.

-To minimize the amount of paper handling, we will be emailing all post-care instructions, treatment plans, and receipts to you.
+To minimize the amount of paper handling, we are emailing all post-care instructions, treatment plans, and receipts to you.
 We are also asking our patients to submit payments through Zelle rather than writing us a check or handing over cash, if possible.
 You can add [email protected] as a recipient for Zelle payments.

-All patients will be required to answer a questionnaire one business day prior to their scheduled dental visit to verify that there are no symptoms associated with Covid-19, including elevated body temperature, or being in contact with a person recently diagnosed or suspected of having Coronavirus.
+All patients will be required to answer a one business day prior to their scheduled dental visit to verify that there are no symptoms associated with Covid-19, including elevated body temperature, or being in contact with a person recently diagnosed or suspected of having Coronavirus.
 We will measure your temperature upon arrival once again.

 Before entering the office, you will be required to put your mask on.
 If you do not have one, we have them available at the entrance.
 You will always be asked to wear your mask while in the office, except when you are actively receiving dental treatment.
 This will help us minimize the exposure of the personnel not actively involved with your dental treatment.
 To further protect our front desk personnel, we installed sneeze guards.
 In our waiting room, we have installed Dyson Pure Cool Cryptomic with HEPA filter to continuously remove air borne particles.

 We are working extremely hard to minimize contact and maintain 6 feet of safe distance between patients.
-We are spacing our appointments to have no more than two people in the waiting area at any given time (in most cases, you will be the only person).
+We are spacing our appointments to have no more than two people in the waiting area at any given time.
 To achieve this, we are asking our adult patients to arrive alone.
 If you need an escort due to your medical situation, please advise us in advance so we can make proper accommodations.